-As indicated in Section 5.1, a database of 40 aircraft configurations (with varying wing design parameter values) have been processed by the AeroCluster.
+As indicated in Section V.A, a database of 40 aircraft configurations (with varying wing design parameter values) have been processed by the AeroCluster.
 The aero table parameter AoY was not varied and is therefore ignored.
-Below surrogate model derivations are described both for the two-step and the Al1 approach.
+Below surrogate model derivations are described both for the two-step and the AI1 approaches.
 In each case the surrogate model is created using a training set based on the first 39 configurations.
-The 40^{th} configuration is used for validation of the surrogate models.
+The 40th configuration is used for validation of the surrogate models.
 Only the first aerodynamic output Cfx is considered here, for simplification.
 The other aerodynamic coefficients (e.g. Cfy, Cfz) could be predicted in a similar fashion.
+Both two-step and AI1 approaches have been investigated.

-Two-step approach With this approach two methods for creating the AeroClusterSM have been applied.
+Two-step approach With this approach two methods for creating the AeroCluster SM have been applied.